yanleipo/blueprint-B202-NINA-B1-SARA-U-ZOE/Firmware/README.md

 * Copy the folder ```src``` to the ```/example``` folder of the SDK

 * Open the SEGGER Embedded Studio project file located in ```src\ninab1\s132\ses\```

+## Webpage

+To use the Google Maps JavaScript API, you must register your app project on the Google API Console and get a Google API key which you can add to your app, [see Google Maps API documentation](https://developers.google.com/maps/documentation/javascript/get-api-key).
+Substitute YOUR_API_KEY in the webpage code with the API key you got from the previous step.